The Best Book Publicists Maximize Media Exposure

 5.)
 Gain an Advantage for Future Books You Write.

 Even the most famous authors rely upon previous media coverage to enhance the appeal of their next book.
 You can do the same thing.
 Pull quotes from articles or reviews and put them at the top or bottom of your book cover.
 Put “As Featured In” if you received coverage in substantial outlets or were interviewed on well-known shows.

 The idea is straightforward: If your previous book received acclaim and positive media feedback, your new book must also be good.

-One thing to keep in mind: For book covers, it’s best to include quotes or a listing of interviews completed if these are from mid-level to large media outlets.
-An endorsement from your tiny local newspaper — although great publicity for your book — probably won’t mean much to book buyers all over the country or world.
+One thing to keep in mind: For book covers, it’s best to include quotes or a listing of interviews completed if these are from mid-level to prominent media outlets.
+Although great publicity for your book, an endorsement from your tiny local newspaper probably won’t mean much to book buyers worldwide.